 This enables you to search thousands of online resources and find out what printed material we have.
 Sign in to get full text where it is available and to check what you have on loan and what you have reserved.

-Postal loans and photocopies/scans
+Postal loans and Scans

 Academic Skills Advisors are available to help you: answering your enquiries, helping you to find resources on your subject, training you in the use of online databases, journals and ebooks, the creation of citations and bibliographies, and more.